2017 Neilsen-ASIA Research Award

 2015 Recipient of the Neilsen-ASIA Research Award: Anne Bryden, OTR/L, of Case Western Reserve University.

-Anne Bryden, a PhD candidate, received the award for her project entitled “The Development of a Novel Upper Extremity Assessment Protocol for Acute Tetraplegia.”
+Anne Bryden, then a PhD candidate, received the award for her project entitled “The Development of a Novel Upper Extremity Assessment Protocol for Acute Tetraplegia.”
 Ms. Bryden received her $25,000 research award during the Awards Presentation session at the 2015 ASIA and ISCoS combined meeting in Montreal.